Raja-Ramees/deletion_of_remote_user_accounts/README.md

 Welcome to the **User Account Deletion** repository!
 This repository provides Python scripts to help you manage user accounts by deleting them on remote servers.
 Whether you need to clean up user accounts from multiple servers or handle specific user removals, these scripts offer a straightforward solution.

+Contributing
+Feel free to contribute to this repository!
+If you have improvements or additional features in mind, open an issue or create a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Contact
+For any questions or support, please reach out to your-email@example.com.

+Thank you for using the User Account Deletion scripts!
+We hope these tools make your server management tasks easier and more efficient.

+### Key Points:
+- **Author Raja Ramees
+- **Repository Contents**: Lists the files and their purposes.
+- **Overview**: Explains each script and its functionality.
+- **Features**: Highlights the benefits of using the scripts.
+- **Prerequisites**: Details what you need before running the scripts.
+- **Configuration**: Shows how to format the `server.txt` file.
+- **Usage**: Instructions for running each script.
+- **Example**: Provides a real-world scenario for clarity.
+- **Contributing**: Encourages collaboration and contributions.
+- **License**: this project is under the the MNT license.
+- **Contact**: rajaramees005@gmail.com

+Feel free to customize the contact information and any other details to suit your needs.

+# User Account Deletion on Remote Servers

+Welcome to the **User Account Deletion** repository!
+This repository provides Python scripts to help you manage user accounts by deleting them on remote servers.
+Whether you need to clean up user accounts from multiple servers or handle specific user removals, these scripts offer a straightforward solution.

 ## Repository Contents

 1. **`01_del_remote_users.py`**: Script for deleting user accounts on a single remote server.